 Click to Apply to Be a CBATI.

 Grisha's Certification of BAT instructors provides dog owners with a trusted source of referrals to behaviorists and trainers using BAT to rehabilitate dog aggression and other issues.
-She started this program in August 2012.
-Certified BAT Instructors (CBATI) are trainers and behaviorists with experience using BAT with clients for aggression, fear, and bullying.
+In 2017, Grisha sanctioned BAT Certification through The Official BAT School where certification courses are held world-wide and online applications are administered.
+Certified BAT Instructors (CBATI) instruct and implement meaningful behavior change through BAT.

-CBATI skills are tested both practically and with a theoretical exam.
 You can find a certified trainer or behaviorist near you in the CBATI directory.
-Theoretical exams are available by scheduling after Grisha's BAT seminars or orally (online).

 Some Benefits of BAT Instructor Certification*: